What to Bring to Camp

 PROHIBITED FROM CAMP

-Electronics, cell phones, money, weapons, drugs, vaping and vaping products, valuables, trading cards, candy, and gum.
+Non-medically required electronics and cell phones, money, weapons, drugs, vaping and vaping products, valuables, trading cards, candy, and gum.

 Additional Requirements